Penetration Testing 101: A Guide to Testing Types, Processes, and Costs

 - Network tests, including routing issues, firewalls, port scanning, FTP, and secure sockets.

-- Wireless tests, including wireless networks, low security hotspots, and access points.
+- Wireless tests, including wireless networks, low-security hotspots, and access points.

-- Physical tests, including brute-force and on-site attacks to access physical network devices, and access points.
+- Physical tests, including brute-force and on-site attacks to access physical network devices and access points.

 - Cloud tests, including cloud storage and document handling.

-How do I select a penetration testing firm?
+How to select a penetration testing firm

 Type of technical pen test

+Pen tests differ in scope and test design, so be sure to discuss both with any potential pen testing firms.
 For scope, you’ll want to consider whether you’d like a pen test of your entire company, a specific product, web applications only, or network/infrastructure only.

 For test design, you’ll generally need to decide how much information you’d like to provide to pen testers.
-In other words, would you want to simulate an attack by an insider or an outsider?
+In other words, do you want to simulate an attack by an insider or an outsider?

-Be sure to ask your provider for a clear statement of work that covers the following:
+Ask your provider for a clear statement of work that covers the following:

-- Engagement Time Length
+- Engagement time period

-- Privacy Concerns
+- Privacy concerns

 - Number of attack vectors addressed

-Pen tester experience and team size
+Pen tester experience and testing team size

 If certain attack vectors are important to your company, hire teams of pen testers with different specializations.

-Additionally, you’ll want to look for pen testers with a mix of relevant technical training and practical experience.
+You’ll also want to look for pen testers with a mix of relevant technical training and practical experience.
 Relevant certifications include Certified Ethical Hacker (CEH), Licensed Penetration Tester (LPT), GIAC Exploit Researcher & Advanced Penetration Tester (GXPN), and Offensive Security Certified Professional (OSCP).

 Make sure that your pen test provider has adequate insurance to cover the potential of compromised or breached data from pen testing.

-Ready for your first pen test?
-At Secureframe, we’re lucky enough to partner with many fantastic penetration test firms.
+We’re lucky enough to partner with fantastic penetration testing services.
 After your pen test is complete, we’ll provide advice on how to interpret the results of your pen test and strengthen your company’s security posture.
-You can reach out to email@example.com if you’d like to learn more!
+Request a demo or reach out to email@example.com if you’d like to learn more.